alexretana/JobPilot-JobSearchAssistant/tsx_update_checklist.md

 See `frontend_update_strategy.md` for the complete approach and `user_profile_update_plan.md` for detailed implementation guidance.

+## Test-Driven Development Approach
+Following the Playwright Testing Approach, we'll use a three-phase process:
+1. **Phase 1: Baseline Tests** - Create tests that document current component behavior with mock data
+2. **Phase 2: Refactoring Tests** - Update components with new service integration and run tests after each change
+3. **Phase 3: Validation Tests** - Run complete test suite to verify all functionality including edge cases

 ## Playwright Testing Infrastructure
 - [x] Install Playwright and dependencies
 - [x] Configure Playwright test environment
 - [x] Set up test utilities and fixtures
 - [x] Create basic test structure
 - [x] Run initial test to verify setup works

+Following the established approach:
+- **Page Object Model**: Using page objects for each major page/component
+- **Fixtures**: Using fixtures for test data and setup/teardown
+- **Component Isolation**: Testing components in isolation when possible
+- **User Flows**: Testing complete user journeys through the application
+- **Mock Data**: Using consistent mock data for predictable test results

 See `playwright_testing_approach.md` for detailed testing approach and implementation guidelines.
 See `frontend/e2e/README.md` for instructions on running tests.